OSGeo/gdal/doc/source/programs/gdal_raster_sieve.rst

 .. option:: --mask <MASK>

-    Use the first band of the specified file as a validity mask (zero is invalid, non-zero is valid).
+    Use the first band of the specified file as a validity mask: all pixels in the mask band with a value other than zero will be considered suitable for inclusion in polygons.

 Examples